ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 Wickham's [Tidy Data][] paper provides responses to both of these objections.
-In the first place, a wide range of table layouts are equivalent and can be converted to a standard "tidy" format when needed.
+In the first place, a wide range of table layouts are equivalent and can be converted to a standard "tidy" format if needed.
 There is no fundamental need to impose any given format in the name of aesthetics.
-In the second place, an arbitrary number of dimensions can be represented perfectly well in a two-dimensional table, though such a representation may not be ideal for human users.
+In the second place, an arbitrary number of dimensions can be represented in a two-dimensional table, though such a representation may not be ideal for human users.
 There remains a question of how to provide a good interface.

 [Tidy Data]: http://vita.had.co.nz/papers/tidy-data.pdf